-Thomas J. Stringer, Esq., Principal, Site Selection & Business Incentives, Ryan & Company (2011 Directory)
+Thomas J. Stringer, Esq., Managing Director & Practice Leader - Site Selection & Business Incentives, BDO Consulting (2011 Directory)

 After the housing bust, federal bailouts, stimulus package, and fight over extending the Bush Tax cuts, there have been rumors that trouble in the commercial real estate market would be the next major economic event.
 Some said that refinancing in the mid- to late-2000s, prior to the crash (to cover highly inflated purchase prices), was coming due.
 And with corporations dumping real estate and consolidating their portfolios, a slew of buildings would be turned back to the banks.
 This would create another set of toxic assets on balance sheets with detrimental repercussions, potentially leading to a double dip recession.

 To some extent, keys have been returned on many buildings, available sub-lease space has been plentiful, and real estate portfolios have been consolidated almost non-stop since 2008.
 But the hysteria and impending sense of doom has ended.
 So what happened?
 Is the end as near as we once thought?